Pipeline of Perception: Barriers, Bias, and Breakthroughs (Series Begins Oct. 9, 2025)

 About the Speaker

-Jessica Pepple, Ed.D., (she/her) is RFK Community Alliance’s inaugural Chief Diversity and Culture Officer and is a member of the executive leadership team.
-Few people have the combination of data analysis skills, experience in the field of diversity, equity, and inclusion, and the engaging presence that Jessica has brought to her role as RFK Community Alliance’s inaugural CDCO.
-She holds a doctoral degree in Educational Leadership & Policy Studies from Boston University, an Ed.
-Specialist Degree in Educational Leadership from National Louis University, an MBA from Keller Graduate School of Management at DeVry University, a BA in risk management-insurance from Florida State University, and an Associate’s in Business Administration from Valencia Community College.
+A strategic thinker and engaging presence, Dr. Pepple is known for her data-driven approach and ability to translate vision into action.
+She holds a Doctorate in Educational Leadership & Policy Studies from Boston University, an Education Specialist degree in Educational Leadership from National Louis University, an MBA from Keller Graduate School of Management at DeVry University, a Bachelor’s degree in Risk Management-Insurance from Florida State University, and an Associate’s degree in Business Administration from Valencia Community College.

-• Dr. Pepple received the 2023 Diversity, Equity, & Inclusion Award from the Massachusetts Association of Developmental Disabilities Providers.
+• 2023 Diversity, Equity, & Inclusion Award, Massachusetts Association of Developmental Disabilities Providers

-• The Worcester Business Journal recognized Dr. Pepple as one of the Power 100 Most Influential Professionals in Central Massachusetts for her modeling of how to infuse diversity, equity, and inclusion principles into organizational culture.
+• Named among the Power 100 Most Influential Professionals in Central Massachusetts by the Worcester Business Journal for her model of infusing DEI principles into organizational culture

 Membership Information